There is a very high demand for commissioned artwork at the minute. You can get onto my waiting list by contacting me today to avoid disappointment.

-My available slots are filling up fast!
+My available slots are filling up fast, so don’t wait!

-I work from photographs and there is a good reason for that: time.
+I work primarily from photographs and there is a good reason for that: time.
 Whatever the subject of your picture, arranging a sitting with a person or driving out to a location is time consuming and costly – it would mean raising my prices and charging for expenses, and I don’t want to do that to you.

 Whether you have a very fixed idea of what you want from a piece of art, or whether you want to commission a piece, but have no idea where to start, I am here to help.